Frosty's HVAC

 This is the earliest and most overlooked warning sign.
 If your July electric bill was $280 last year and it's $350 this year with the same thermostat settings and usage, your AC is working harder to produce the same cooling.
 Common causes include dirty coils, low refrigerant, a failing compressor, or degraded ductwork insulation.
 In Texas, where summer electric bills can easily run $200–$400/month, a 20% increase represents $40–$80/month in wasted energy.

-2. Warm Air Coming from the Vents
+2. Why Is Warm Air Coming from My AC Vents?

 If your AC is running but the air coming out of the vents is room temperature or warm, something is seriously wrong.
 Check your thermostat first — make sure it's set to "cool" and the fan is on "auto," not "on."
 If the settings are correct, the issue is typically low refrigerant (from a leak), a failed compressor, or a frozen evaporator coil.